code

 Mitigation

 To prevent this type of attack, it is essential to implement strict WebSocket protocol parsers on the server side and to configure the reverse proxy server to reject it’s messages that do not comply with the WebSocket protocol specification.
-Moreover, the reverse proxy server should be configured to validate all responses from the backend, including the status code, to prevent misinterpretation of the backend’s intent.
+Additionally, configure the reverse proxy to validate all backend responses, including status codes, to prevent misinterpreting the backend’s intent.

 References